-This is a beautiful arboreal species with a shimmery golden carapace and legs contrasted by a black abdomen.Β While raising this species, we have noticed them to be much calmer than others within this genus.Β They tend not to be the sprinters that irminia are, and are not as likely to bolt out of their enclosure.Β They make an excellent display tarantula.Β
+About: This is a beautiful arboreal species with a shimmery golden carapace and peachy pink legs contrasted by a black patterned abdomen.
+While raising this species, we have noticed them to be much calmer than others within this genus.
+They tend not to be the sprinters that irminia are, and are not as likely to bolt out of their enclosure.
+They need a tall arboreal enclosure with cork rounds to hide in.
+They like silk leaves, they seem easier for them to web to than plastic.
+A water dish should be provided, although these guys seem to prefer drinking from their foliage and enclosure walls.
+Mist a day or two out of the week to provide humidity and drinking water, but be sure not to soak the substrate.
+Good ventilation is a must.

 Name Pronunciation: